 What: American River Music Festival

-Where: Henningsen-Lotus Park, 950 Lotus Road in Coloma; campgrounds; and various locations
+Where: Henningsen-Lotus Park, 950 Lotus Road in Lotus

-A large grassy lawn, a limitless sky, the clear blue American River and a thousand or so like-minded souls make for something special.
-That’s the American River Music Festival, Friday, Saturday and Sunday, Sept.
-14 to 16.
+A large grassy lawn, a cloudless sky, the clear blue American River and a thousand or so like-minded souls make for something special.
+That’s the American River Music Festival.

 The musicians also succumb to the event’s charms.
 Rarely spotted outside the CD booth or the main stage at larger festivals, many bring their families to Lotus and mingle in the audience before and after their performance.